-XYZ is required to report \$250,000 in gross income under the following B&O tax classifications: Extracting Timber and Wholesaling of Timber or Wood Products.
-XYZ is also eligible to claim a MATC equal to its Extracting Timber B&O tax liability.
+XYZ (as the owner of the standing timber) must report \$250,000 in gross income under the following B&O tax classifications: Extracting timber and wholesaling of timber or wood products.
+XYZ is eligible to claim the MATC equal to its extracting timber B&O tax liability.
+XYZ must timely file an Annual Tax Performance Report as required under RCW 82.04.260(12).
 XYZ is also subject to timber excise tax.
 See chapters 84.33 RCW and 458-40 WAC.

-DEF is required to report \$50,000 in gross income under the Extracting for Hire Timber B&O tax classification and is not eligible for a credit or deduction.
+DEF must report \$50,000 in gross income under the extracting for hire timber B&O tax classification and is not eligible for a credit or deduction.
+DEF must timely file an Annual Tax Performance Report as required under RCW 82.04.260(12).